Joey's

 • price 2 of 4

-Inside this sparse Pico Boulevard pizzeria with limited seating, husband-and-wife duo William Joo and Jennifer So have one larger, quite lofty goal in mind: making the best pizza in Los Angeles.
-According to Joo, a veteran of Ronan and Pizzana, among others, a Tokyo-style Neapolitan is the only best-in-town contender there is: a circle of thin, blistered dough with highly pinched crusts, which results in an almost mochi-like consistency.
+Why we love it: Husband-and-wife duo William Joo and Jennifer So have one large, quite lofty goal in mind: Making the best pizza in Los Angeles.
+According to Joo, a veteran of Ronan and Pizzana, among others, a Tokyo-style Neapolitan is the only best-in-town contender there is: A circle of thin, blistered dough with highly pinched crusts, which results in an almost mochi-like consistency.
 The final product is simple, delicious and light.
-While on the pricier side, Pizzeria Sei’s pies typically sell out early—reflecting the fact that Angelenos will often pay for quality when they see it.
+Opt for the Margherita special over the standard version—it swaps fior di latte for imported buffalo mozzarella, resulting in a richer, creamier pie.

 Patricia Kelly Yeo

-Tom Douglas’s yeasty, airy crust, blistered in an apple-wood–fueled oven, proves once again that bakers make the best pizzaioli.
-Combine that with thoughtful toppings like house-roasted vegetables, top-quality charcuterie or local clams, all finished liberally with olive oil, and you have some seriously craveable pizzas.
-Serious Pie is now available at three locations throughout town.
-Since these pies don’t leave you stuffed, you’ll have room to enjoy the excellent veggie starters, artful desserts and superb drink list, too.
+Why we love it: Tom Douglas’s yeasty, airy crust, blistered in an apple-wood–fueled oven, proves once again that bakers make the best pizzaioli.
+Combine that with thoughtful toppings, like house-made sweet fennel sausage with roasted peppers and provolone, and you have some seriously craveable pizzas.
+And since these pies don’t leave you stuffed, you’ll have room to enjoy Serious Pie's excellent veggie starters, artful desserts and superb drink list, too.

 Advertising